 The Australian pull up bar is positioned somewhere around waist height, and you have to lie down beneath the bar, stretch your arms up, grip the bar, and pull yourself up until your chest hits the bar while keeping your heels on the ground at all times.

 This exercise is easier than the traditional pull-up because of the angle at which it is performed, and because of the additional support that your heels provide.

 The heels are positioned to support the body’s balance and reduce the effort required for you to lift yourself off the ground.
 Thus, if you want to increase the difficulty of the exercise, simply lower the bar further.

 As you decrease the angle at which your heels touch the ground, they will have less of an impact on the exercise altogether.
 Conversely, if you decide to raise the bar, your heels will be able to better stabilize your body and help during the lift.

-The Australian pull-up is a great exercise that maximizes endurance, focuses on working your back, and offering a way to train essential muscles for strength without you needing to be able to do classic pull-ups.
+The Australian pull up is a great exercise that maximizes endurance, focuses on working your back, and offers a way to train essential muscles for strength without you needing to be able to do classic pull-ups.
 Technically speaking, the setup is also much easier to get right.